nachi2609/Push-Down-Automata-with-GoLang/README.md

 ``` javascript
 go run client_pda.go pda.go collection_functions.go utils.go -- data/pda1_spec.txt < data/pda1_inp01.txt
 ```
 Here we have data folder which contains json specification of PDA.
 As sample we have also added two PDA’s .json

+Along with all the .go files we have added two bash scripts.
+These scripts run the same command on the bash.

+We can observe bash output in the prompt.